The Best Day Trips from Rome You Will Love

 ANZIO and NEttuno

-Without a doubt, one of the most moving day trips from Rome is a visit to Anzio/Nettuno
+One of the most moving day trips from Rome is a visit to Anzio/Nettuno.

 the American cemetery at Nettuno on Memorial DayThe American cemetery at Nettuno on Memorial Day